Resident Orthopaedic Core Knowledge FAQs

 Frequently Asked Questions

-ROCK is also available to residency programs at full price as a standalone subscription.
-To get started, contact us at rock@aaos.org.
+• Option 2: ROCK is also available to residency programs in the U.S. and abroad at full price as a standalone subscription.
+(Note: Non-U.S. pricing depends on geographic location.)

 To get started, or to renew your current subscription, contact AAOS customer service at 800-626-6726.

 ROCK is an intuitive, user-friendly platform, designed for ease of use.
 Program directors and coordinators are invited to schedule an onboarding session by contacting us at ROCK@aaos.org.
-Residents can begin using ROCK content right away— even if their residency program has not yet incorporated it into their course of study.
-And the educational content for ROCK is always free to residents!
+Residents can begin using ROCK content right away, even if their residency program has not yet subscribed or incorporated it into their course of study.
+Reminder: ROCK’s educational content is always free to U.S. residents.

 My residency program is subscribed to ResStudy.
 Why do we need ROCK?

-ROCK and ResStudy are two unique programs that serve complementary purposes in your residents’ training.
+ROCK and ResStudy are two unique tools that serve complementary purposes in your residents’ training.

 ROCK is a comprehensive, standardized course of study that covers essential topics in orthopaedic surgery.
-It is designed to ensure that residents have a strong foundation in the core knowledge required for orthopaedic practice.
-It also provides a framework for program directors to evaluate their residents' progress throughout their residency training.
+It is aligned with the ABOS Part 1 Exam and designed to ensure that residents have a strong foundation in the core knowledge required for orthopaedic practice.
+It also provides a framework for program directors to evaluate their residents’ learning progress throughout their residency training.

 What are the key objectives of ROCK?

-ROCK engages learners with critical content in all anatomical and subspecialty areas in line with the OITE and ABOS Part I Exam to ensure standards are met to mastery.
+ROCK engages learners with critical content in all anatomical and subspecialty areas aligned with the OITE and ABOS Part I Exam to ensure standards are thoroughly comprehended.

-• Provide a framework for identifying struggling learners early on and assist them through remediation with additional study materials
+• Provide a tool for identifying struggling learners early on and assist them through remediation with additional study materials

 • Improve resident access to non-core content (specialty areas) that supports in-depth education in subspecialty areas